owenlittlejohns/SkyWatch/Javascript_notes/README.md

 Notes on the Code School initial Javascript tutorials.
 This so far includes:

-* Booleans, operators and arithmetic
+* Booleans, operators and arithmetic.
-* Strings
+* Strings, declaration, concatenation, length and indices.
+* Variables: declaration, changing, operators, incrementing
+* Files: calling from HTML, syntax, printing to JavaScript console.